Yale-BIM/f21-assignments/assignment-2/README.md

 1. Complete the [Introduction to tf2](http://wiki.ros.org/tf2/Tutorials/Introduction%20to%20tf2)
 tutorial from ROS.
 You should familiarize yourself with the `view_frames` and `tf_echo` tools.
-You should also learn to visualize the transforms in /tf and /tf_static with [RViz](http://wiki.ros.org/rviz).
+You should also learn to visualize tf transforms in with [RViz](http://wiki.ros.org/rviz).

 <!--
     > If you are using the bim laptops, then `ros-melodic-turtle-tf2`, `ros-melodic-tf2-tools`, and `ros-melodic-tf` should already be installed in the computer.
 -->

 ### Questions / Tasks
-Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter (as in [assignment-2](../assignment-2/README.md)).
+Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter (as in [assignment-1](../assignment-1/README.md)).
 You will inspect its tf tree with tf tools.

-> NOTE: In [assignment-2](../assignment-2/README.md), you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
+> NOTE: In [assignment-1](../assignment-1/README.md), you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
 But you can also launch `shutter_sim.launch` directly, as you did in the tutorial.
 If roscore isn't already running, roslaunch  will automatically start it.
 Try it!